40+ Cinco de Mayo Words: List with Audio and Definitions

 First of all, as a Spanish language learner, it’s important to take advantage of any and all fun opportunities to use the language and improve your speaking skills outside of a classroom environment.
 What better time to practice your conversation skills than a Cinco de Mayo celebration?
 Or you can use the vocabulary to talk to a Spanish speaker about their perspective and experience of the holiday.

 Secondly, learning holiday vocabulary can help improve your overall understanding of Mexican history and culture.
 In order to truly master a language, you need a good grasp of the culture upon which it stands.
 The more you can learn about Hispanic culture, the better your Spanish will be.
+You can do both on FluentU, where videos of native Spanish speakers are presented in conjunction with learning tools.
+It’s an immersive way to study the language and culture in one.

 Last but not least, communicating and showing interest in the culture at a Cinco de Mayo event will help you show your host that you appreciate their hospitality and that you’re genuinely interested in their cultural background.
 Remember, while the fiesta may be loads of fun, it’s more than just a party; it’s a celebration of historical victories and cultural heritage.